adityyasinha/Java-Learning-Codes/README.md

 The codes are based on the "Java Programming Masterclass for Software Developers" by Tim Buchalka (Udemy) — one of the most comprehensive courses for building a strong foundation in Java.

 🧠 What This Repository Contains

+.
 Core Java basic programs
-Object-Oriented Programming (OOP) concepts and examples Java Collections Framework deep dive
+.Object-Oriented Programming (OOP) concepts and examples .Java Collections Framework deep dive
-Exception Handling practice codes
+.Exception Handling practice codes
-File Handling (I/O Streams, Readers, Writers) Multithreading basics
+.File Handling (I/O Streams, Readers, Writers) .Multithreading basics
-JDBC (Database Connectivity using Java and SQLite) JavaFX, AWT, and Swing GUI mini-applications Mini-projects and assignments based on real-world scenarios 🧩 Folder Structure
+.JDBC (Database Connectivity using Java and SQLite) .JavaFX, AWT, and Swing GUI mini-applications .Mini-projects and assignments based on real-world scenarios

+🧩 Folder Structure
 /Basics
     - Variables, Data Types, Operators, Control Statements